What causes drug abuse? 3 possible conditions

 - 1.5 ounces of 80-proof distilled spirit or liquor

-When you use alcohol, you experience impaired brain function and motor skills.
-Alcohol damages every organ in your body and can damage a developing fetus when consumed by a pregnant mother.
+When you drink alcohol, your brain function and motor skills become impaired.
+Alcohol damages every organ in your body.
+It can also damage your developing fetus if you’re pregnant.

 Alcohol use increases your risk of: